apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 some extent).
 Even more, these tools can prove or disprove certain properties of TLA+ specs.

-Nowadays, we have two tools when writing a TLA+ spec: our brain and a model checker.
+Nowadays, we have two tools that aid us in writing a TLA+ spec: our brain and a model checker.
 Both these tools have the same problem.
 They are slow.
 Software engineers are facing a similar problem when they are trying to test their system against different inputs.
 Interestingly, software engineers have found a way around this problem.
 They first test the individual parts of the system and